How Many School Shootings in America? What Can Be Done?

 In researching how many school shootings happen in America, it is imperative to consider the most recent and comprehensive statistics available.
 The following data comes from the U.S. Department of Education and the National Center for Education Statistics.

 School shootings in the U.S have been meticulously documented, painting a clear picture of gun violence in schools.
-Below are key numbers that offer insight into how many school shootings have occurred, where they’ve occurred, and the outcomes2:
+Below are key numbers that offer insight into how many school shootings have occurred, where they’ve occurred, and the outcomes:

 • The 2021-22 academic year marked a concerning high, with 327 documented school shootings at both public and private elementary and secondary schools.
 This includes incidents with and without casualties.